sarumont/sarumont.github.io/_drafts/vanifesto.md

 kitchen which had not seen use in months or even years.

-Minor tangent here: At some point, I reached "peak home chef" - I had a well-equipped kitchen and enjoyed cooking and preparing meals which were often unnecessarily complex.
-I started coming down from that peak awhile ago and have been shedding baggage since.
+Minor tangent here: At some point, I reached "peak home chef" - I had a well-equipped kitchen and enjoyed cooking and preparing meals which were often unnecessarily complex and time consuming.
+I started coming down from that peak awhile ago and have been shedding baggage since, while maintaining or even increasing the deliciousness of the foods I prepare.

 My mantra became one I have often read: Keep only that which you know to be useful or believe to be beautiful (paraphrased from [William Morris](https://www.wikiwand.com/en/William_Morris)).
 I knew I